mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 taking Engineer (electronics) 1.]
 He tries for promotion again, and succeeds [Requires a 7; he rolls a 6, and has a +2 for his Int, giving him an 8].
-He continues his advanced studies, learning to operate the ship’s computer [roll of a 3 on the Advanced Education table, giving him Computers 1.]
+He continues his advanced studies, learning to operate the ship's computer [roll of a 3 on the Advanced Education table, giving him Computers 1.]

 Third Term: Third Term: Jamison serves in the engineering section, improving